Magill, 2nd Lt. Lloyd H. Jr.

 On January 13th, the surviving POWs were boarded onto the Brazil Maru.
 Barges were used to take the POWs to the ship.
 The wounded suffered the most pain since some were lowered onto the barges with ropes.
 When they reached the ship, they were hoisted onto it the same way.
 The POWs found they had more room in the hold and they were actually issued lifejackets.

 At one point, the ship also towed one or two other ships that had been damaged.
 According to records kept by the POWs, 2nd Lt.
-Lloyd MaGill Jr. died on the Brazil Maru on January 24, 1945.
+Lloyd MaGill Jr. died on the Brazil Maru on January 24, 1945, from severe wounds on one or both of his thighs and from colitis.
 His body was stripped of its clothing, taken on deck, and thrown into the sea.
 When the ship docked at Moji on January 29th, the POWs were walking skeletons.
 Of the original 1619 men that boarded the Oryoku Maru, only 459 of the POWs had survived the trip to Japan.
 2nd Lt.
 Lloyd H. Magill Jr. was not one of them.
 His parents did not learn of his death until July 1945.

 From information available, it appears that 1,619 prisoners of war were embarked 13 December 1944 on a Japanese vessel, presumably for transfer to Japan.
 The ship was bombed and sunk in Subic Bay, Luzon, Philippine Islands, 15 December 1944.
 After considerable delay, there has been received from the Japanese government a confirmatory report of this sinking, with partial official lists of those lost and of survivors.
 Nine hundred and forty-two of the prisoners of war, among them your son, are officially reported by the Japanese to have lost their lives at the time.
 Of the survivors remaining in the hands of the Japanese fifty-nine are reported to have died and others to have been later transferred to Japan. only two of the prisoners of war aboard are known to have evaded recapture and returned to our forces.